HackerExperience/letsbuildagame-docs/how_it_works/phases.md

 If the audience happens to be much bigger than expected, we need to have a way to scale out effortlessly.
 If it's much smaller than expected, it's ideal that we can shut down some services to save on resources.

+The following Phases apply on each software outlined here.

 # Software Planning (Phase V)

 ## Overview

+This phase marks the beginning of the software.
+We study at better length what it is supposed to do, what to expect and how its interface should look (if applicable).

 ## Rationale